METRIX IAP

 82%

-Two controlled challengers rotating one variable each against APEX-C01 base.
+Two controlled challengers rotating one variable each against DC02 base.
 10% budget, 14-day test window.

 ■ BUILD